Aleksa Nenadović: Hadji Mustafa Pasha and Janissaries

 Aleksa had written a letter to Austrian officer Paul von Mitesser in Zemun regarding plans for an uprising against the Dahije, which they however intercepted.
 The Dahije now ordered their mütesellim to murder chosen notable Serbs on a coming specific date.
-Dahije leader Mehmed-aga Fočić sent for Aleksa, Birčanin and Nikola Grbović to ready lodging and food for the hunt of his 200 men in Valjevo and Šabac.
-Unknowing, Aleksa, Birčanin and Nikola Grbović's son Milovan met up with Fočić at the Lubenica field and then turned to Valjevo, where they were captured and put in heavy chains in the dungeon.
+Dahije leader Mehmed-aga Fočić sent for Aleksa, Ilija Birčanin and Nikola Grbović to ready lodging and food for the hunt of his 200 men in Valjevo and Šabac.
+Unknowing, Aleksa, Birčanin and Nikola Grbović's son Milovan Grbović met up with Fočić at the Lubenica field and then turned to Valjevo, where they were captured and put in heavy chains in the dungeon.
 Upon hearing this, Aleksa's brother Jakov gathered some serfs and Živko Dabić to meet with the elder Turks of Valjevo, who respected Aleksa and Birčanin, and negotiate with Fočić about their release.
 Fočić demanded payment for their "not receiving him well, not readying lodging", which Jakov gathered some and loaned the rest from the Valjevo Turks.
 The Turks were informed that Fočić would steal the payment and kill all chiefs so they told Jakov that they would have the payment ready the next day.
 The Nenadović family gathered all their belongings to give to Fočić so that he wouldn't change his mind that night about releasing them.
 The next day Milovan Grbović was released and Aleksa Nenadović and Ilija Birčanin brought to execution.
 Aleksa turned to speak to the gathered people but was interrupted by Fočić who ordered the executioner to cut, first Ilija, and then Aleksa, who survived the first dull blow.
 Fočić put the severed heads on display at his house.